 Overgrown bone may compress nerves and other structures passing through small openings.
 The spinal canal may become narrow and compress the spinal cord.

-Rarely, heart failure develops because the increased blood flow through the affected bone puts extra stress on the heart.
+Rarely, heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more develops because the increased blood flow through the affected bone puts extra stress on the heart.
 Because blood flow through affected bones is unusually high, those bones may bleed excessively during surgery.
-The affected bone becomes cancerous in up to 1% of people who have Paget disease.
-People whose disease progresses to bone cancer usually develop an osteosarcoma (a cancerous bone tumor).
+The affected bone becomes cancerous in less than 1% of people who have Paget disease.
+People whose disease progresses to bone cancer usually develop an osteosarcoma Osteosarcomas (osteogenic sarcoma) Tumors that originally start in the bone are called primary bone tumors.
+Primary bone tumors may be noncancerous (benign) or cancerous (malignant).
+After cancer is diagnosed, it is staged.
+Staging... read more (a cancerous bone tumor).

 Paget disease usually causes no symptoms.
 However, bone pain, bone enlargement, or bone deformity may occur.
 Bone pain may be deep, aching, and occasionally severe and may worsen at night.
 The enlarging bones may compress nerves, causing more pain.
 If osteoarthritis occurs, joints become painful and stiff.